-Encourage your local planning authority to produce additional guidance on providing space for food growing.
+Encourage your local planning authority to produce additional guidance on a good food environment.
+This could be on providing space for food growing or on creating a healthy food environment.

-In this section we will look at the opportunity to provide developers with more detailed information on how space for food growing can be incorporated into developments.
+In this section we will look at the opportunity to provide developers with more detailed information on creating a healthy food environment.

 Guidance could either be published by the local planning authority or, an alternative approach is for your food growing network to draft an information leaflet that developers could use.
 Discuss the options with your authority; they may offer to print and distribute your leaflet if they do not have the resources to publish formal guidance.